Young speakers are taking part in a national public speaking contest

 Lions club zone chairwoman Fay Nugent said because of Covid this competition could be the first time some of the speakers have spoken in front of people other than their school peers.

-The students will present their five to six-minute prepared speech on their chosen topic and then an impromptu speech on a topic given to them minutes before they perform it.
+The students will present their five- to six-minute speech on their chosen topic and then an impromptu speech on a topic given to them minutes before they perform it.

 Nugent said this Lions competition "will look good on the kids' future CVs and do wonders for their confidence".

-"This shows the community that youth aren't all bad; these gifted students have put their names forwarded and are getting involved," she said.
+"This shows the community that youth aren't all bad; these gifted students have put their names forward and are getting involved," she said.

 Three independent judges, two timekeepers and one person to look after all contestants have been arranged for the night.